 Who Will Get In We know from previous research that about three quarters of those who apply will attend post-secondary institutions; in addition, many who do not attend during this application cycle will re-apply to post-secondary in the next year (often to different programs and schools from the first year).

-The Pattern - Older (18-21 Year Old) Students 17 year olds now make up the majority (62%) of our Grade 12 population, but 38% are 18-21 years of age (most are 18 years of age).
-Since the new curriculum was implemented, the proportion of post-secondary applicants out of this older age group has been stable, at 37-40%.
+The Pattern - Older (18-21 Year Old) Students 17 year olds now make up the majority (63%) of our Grade 12 population, but 37% are 18-21 years of age (most are 18 years of age).
+Since the new curriculum was implemented, the proportion of post-secondary applicants in the older age group has been stable, at 37-40%.
 However, we also know that many students who do not go into post-secondary directly from high school will apply as adults.
-In 2007, the number of community college adult applicants who had previously been in the TDSB outnumbered community college applicants currently in the TDSB.
-Figure 2: Ontario Post-Secondary Applications of 18-21 Year Olds TDSB Spring 2001, 2003, 2004, 2005, 2006 and 2007
+In 2008, the number of community college adult applicants who had previously been in the TDSB outnumbered community college applicants currently in the TDSB.

+Figure 2: Ontario Post-Secondary Applications of 18-21 Year Olds TDSB Spring 2001, 2003-2008

-CONTEXT: Gender of Post-Secondary Applicants The Pattern Male students are less likely to apply to post-secondary than female students (43% of male Grade 12 students compared to 54% of females).
-The main difference is in those who apply to university only (29% of males compared to 38% of females) or both university and college (4% compared to 6%), whereas there is no difference among those who apply to community college only (10%).
-Figure 3: Ontario Post-Secondary Applications of 17-21 Year Olds TDSB Spring 2007 by Gender
+Gender of Post-secondary Applicants The Pattern Male students are less likely to apply to post-secondary than female students (43% of Grade 12 male students compared to 53% of Grade 12 female students).
+The main difference is seen in those who apply to university only (30% of males compared to 39% of females).
+Whereas there is only a slight difference in those who apply to both university and college (4% of males compared to 5% of females) and no difference among those who apply to community college only (9%).
+70% 60% 58% 50% Proportion of students 46% 39% 40% 30% 30% 20% 9% 9% 10% 5% 4% 0% Community College only Both university and college University only Did not apply Applications (N = 29 886) ■Female ■Male Figure 3: Ontario Post-Secondary Applications of 17-21 Year Olds TDSB Spring 2008 by Gender

-CONTEXT: Student Achievement in Mathematics (Grades 9-12) What It Is We looked at overall Mathematics achievement from Grade 9 to 12: 1) those who had an average mark of 59% or less in their completed Grades 9-12 Mathematics courses (Level 1 and Below); 2) those who had an average mark of 60-69% in their completed Grades 9-12 Mathematics courses (Level 2); 3) those who had an average mark of 70% or higher in their completed Grades 9-12 Mathematics courses (Levels 3 and 4).
-The Pattern Around two thirds of students with an average of 70% or higher (Levels 3 and 4) in high school Mathematics applied to post-secondary (most applied to university); only a quarter of those with an average of 59% or less (Level 1 and Below) applied to post-secondary (those applicants were equally split between university and community college).
-Similar patterns are seen in looking at summary Grade 9-12 information in English and Science.
+Student Achievement in Mathematics Grades 9-12 What It Is We looked at students' overall Mathematics achievement from Grades 9 to 12 who: 1) had an average mark of 59% or less in their completed Grades 9-12 Mathematics courses (Level 1 and Below); 2) had an average mark of 60-69% in their completed Grades 9-12 Mathematics courses (Level 2); and 3) had an average mark of 70% or higher in their completed Grades 9-12 Mathematics courses (Levels 3 and 4).
+The Pattern Around two thirds of students with an average of 70% or higher (Levels 3 and 4) in high school Mathematics applied to post-secondary (most applied to university); only a quarter of those with an average of 59% or less (Level 1 and Below) applied to post-secondary.
+Similar patterns are seen when looking at Grade 9-12 summary information for English and Science.